MatiasWengiel/full-stack-explanations/javascript/promises-and-the-event-loop.md

 ## Introduction

 Promises can be difficult to understand, when we are first learning about them.
 Why do we need them?
 What problem are they solving?
 How do they work?
 These are all valid questions that I'll try to answer below.
+This guide does **not** explain the syntax or inner workings of Promises.
+Instead, it will help you understand at a high level how they work, which should make the syntax a little easier to follow.

-Before we can do that, we need to cover some basic concepts:
+Before we can do any of that, we need to cover some basic concepts:

 ### Basic concepts

 - **Instructions**: When we write code, we are effectively writing a set of **instructions** for the computer to follow
 - **Single Threaded**: JavaScript can only use one thread in your CPU.
 This means that it can only execute one set of instructions at a time and can't do work in parallel\*.
   - Even when it looks like JS is doing two things at once, it's _actually_ just witching back and forth really fast!
-  - *: Technically we can use something called *web workers* or *worker threads\* which allow us to use more than one CPU thread for some things, but that's way outside our scope today
+  - \*: Technically we can use something called _web workers_ or _worker threads_ which allow us to use more than one CPU thread for some tasks, but that's way outside our scope today
 - **Types of instructions**:
   - **Blocking** instructions keep the main thread busy until they finish, meaning that no other work can get done
   - **Non-blocking** instructions can be started, and allow JS can move on to the next instruction while waiting for a response.